mike-d-davydov/jpwise/README.md

 ### Understanding Equivalence Partitions

 JPWise uses equivalence partitions to group test inputs that are expected to behave similarly.
+A key concept is that a TestParameter can contain multiple equivalence partitions, each representing a different class of values for that parameter.

+For example, a "Browser" parameter might have separate partitions for:
+- Latest Chrome versions (as a cycling partition)
+- Stable Firefox versions (as another cycling partition)
+- Legacy IE versions (as simple values)
+- Beta versions (as dynamic values)

 The framework provides several implementations:

 1. **SimpleValue<T>**
    - Most basic implementation for constant values